-The Bills are an important part of the culture in Western New York, and Highmark Stadium has set the stage for lifelong memories of generations of the Bills Mafia.
-It wasn’t always called Highmark Stadium, the Bills opened the doors to what was then called Rich Stadium in 1973.
-Since then Buffalo fans have seen legends like Jim Kelly, Thurman Thomas and Bruce Smith etch their names in the history books of Rich Stadium and Bills history as Kelly led Buffalo four straight AFC Championships wins in the 90′s, three of those being played in Buffalo.
+The Bills are an important part of the culture in Western New York, and Highmark Stadium has been home for generations of the Bills Mafia.
+It wasn’t always called Highmark Stadium; the Bills opened the doors to what was then called Rich Stadium in 1973.
+Since then Buffalo fans have seen legends like Jim Kelly, Thurman Thomas and Bruce Smith etch their names in the history books as Kelly led Buffalo four straight AFC Championships wins in the 90s, three of those being played in Buffalo.

 The Bills would fall out of the spotlight into near irrelevance in the league as their stadium changed names from Rich Stadium to Ralph Wilson Stadium from 1998-2015.
 After nearly two decades of dominance in the AFC East, the New England Patriots have moved aside and the Bills are now the reference point in the division.
 That hasn’t translated into a return to the Super Bowl, but Josh Allen and Sean McDermott have their side headed in the right direction.

-The Stadium will be designed by architectural firm Populous, who worked on Sahlen Field in Buffalo (home to the minor league baseball teams), and a dozen NFL stadiums around the country.
-The blue print for the stadium follows a similar lay out to that of Tottenham Stadium, which was built by Populous and opened up in 2019.
-Coincidentally the Bills will play the Jaguars in Tottenham Stadium on 8 October, so if fans are looking to get a taste of what their new home will look like, they should jump over the pond to get a little sample.
+The Stadium will be designed by architectural firm Populous, who worked on Sahlen Field in Buffalo (home to minor league baseball teams), and a dozen NFL stadiums around the country.
+The blue print for the stadium follows a similar lay out to that of Tottenham Hotspur Stadium, which was also built by Populous and opened in 2019.

-Bills Mafia has never needed help making noise at Highmark, but the stacked seating at their new stadium will help retain noise, while easing some of the elements on cold winter days in Buffalo according to Bills Insider Chris Brown.
+The Bills Mafia has never needed help making noise at Highmark, but the stacked seating at their new stadium will help retain noise, while keeping out the elements on cold winter days in Buffalo according to Bills Insider Chris Brown.

 “The goal is to create the most vibrant, loudest, ground-shaking experience possible,” Brown said.
 “In recognition of the uniquely Western New York culture, throughout the stadium there will be dynamic areas designed to bring Bills fans together to share their love for local food, beverage and camaraderie.”